 That wasn’t the only positive experience.
 According to Filip, just setting up and using the app was also positive: “Setting up the app was really easy.
 GuestJoy is honestly very user-friendly, and that is important to us”.

 “GuestJoy is honestly very user-friendly, and that is important to us”

 Argo Hotel’s message to other hoteliers

 Our first hotel in the Balkans, Argo Hotel and GuestJoy enjoy a very strong partnership.
-“For sure, we would recommend GuestJoy; especially for hotels who are not part of hotel chains”, Filip said, adding “Also, we have only needed to contact you for support once, and you were very helpful”.
+“For sure, we would recommend GuestJoy; especially for hotels that are not part of hotel chains”, Filip said, adding “Also, we have only needed to contact you for support once, and you were very helpful”.